UK Dementia Congress 2017

 7.3 Scotland’s National Dementia Champions programme – Anna Waugh, University of the West of Scotland.

 7.5 Age sensitive services for people affecte by young onset dementia – Andrea Mayrhofer , University of Hertfordshire

 7.5 Remembering Yesterday, Caring Today – Pam Schweitzer and Errolyn Bruce, European Reminiscence Network

 7.5 Hope through the eyes of younger people living with dementia – Jane Pritchard, The Good Care Group

 Please click the image below to download the UK Dementia Congress Programme

 Special Events at Congress

-We’re very excited to feature Vamos Theatre as part of our exhibition on the second day of congress (8th November).
-There will be a walkabout in the exhibition area at 11.30am, don’t miss it!
+We were very excited to feature Vamos Theatre as part of our exhibition on the second day of congress (8th November).

 Award-winning, Vamos Theatre bring full mask characters from their sell-out international touring production Finding Joy.
 This interactive and engaging grandmother and grandson duo, show positive caring in action and practically demonstrate the importance of non-verbal techniques in caring for people living with dementia.